Revised QCD effects on the $Z\to b\bar{b}$ forward-backward asymmetry in $e^+e^-$ collisions: Introduction

-where $\weakeff$ is the effective fermion mixing angle that includes electroweak corrections beyond the tree level.
+where $\weakeff$ is the effective fermion mixing angle that includes electroweak corrections beyond the tree level: $\weakeff = \kappa_f\weakang$, with $\kappa_f$ a flavor-dependent scaling factor absorbing the higher order corrections.
 The $\epem\to\ffbar$ forward-backward (FB) asymmetry can be determined from the ratio of the difference over the sum of the number of forward $N_F$ and backward $N_B$ events, where forward (backward) indicates that the outgoing fermion (antifermion) is produced in the hemisphere defined by the direction of the electron (positron) beam:

-Experimentally, the FB asymmetries are usually derived from fits of the differential distribution of events as a function of the polar angle $\theta$ between e$^\pm$ and b-quark directions, which is a procedure statistically slightly more powerful than the simple event counting given by Eq.~(\ref{eq:AFB_N}).
-From the measured FB asymmetries of the produced $f$ and $\overline{f}$ fermions fitted at various $\epem$ \cm\ energies around the Z resonance, one derives the relevant asymmetry parameter at the Z pole ($A_{_{\textsc{fb}}}^{0,f}$).
+Experimentally, the FB asymmetries are usually derived from fits of the differential distribution of events as a function of the polar angle $\theta$ between the e$^\pm$ and outgoing fermion directions, which is a procedure statistically slightly more powerful than the simple event counting given by Eq.~(\ref{eq:AFB_N}).
+From the measured FB asymmetries of the produced $f$ and $\overline{f}$ fermions fitted at various $\epem$ center-of-mass energies ($\sqrts$) around the Z resonance, one derives the relevant asymmetry parameter at the Z pole, $A_{_{\textsc{fb}}}^{0,f}$.